 GrowUp is the UK’s first aquaponic vertical urban farm.
 Aqua-who?
 If you haven’t come across them on BBC’s Countryfile, these guys produce sustainable fish and, using the fish poo and vertical techniques, grow sustainable greens – all in a London industrial unit.
 Their aim is to revolutionise the way food is grown in our cities.
 If you want micro radish, baby kale and sunflower shoots on your menu, follow GrowUp for some inspiration.

-Farm Urban is another vertical farm; this time in the heart of Liverpool.
-Founded by a team of bio-scientists, Farm Urban work alongside schools, allotmenteers, residents’ associations and other urban collectives to encourage sustainable living.
+Greens for Good by Farm Urban is another vertical farm; this time in the heart of Liverpool.
+Founded by a team of bio-scientists, Greens for Good work alongside schools, allotmenteers, residents’ associations and other urban collectives to encourage sustainable living.
 If you want to find out more about this revolutionary urban farming method, check out their instafeed.
 They are also on hand to answer your growing questions.
 Such as why your tomato plants have root primordia and what to do about it.

 Cultivate London has transformed multiple derelict sites in West London into urban farmland, training young people in horticulture and changing the way Londoners think about food growing.
 Check out their mini pumpkin paradise, get the taste for their nasturtium hot sauce and be inspired about what can be done with a hard work and a whole lot of determination.